-While renewable generation accounted for 26.5% of global electricity production in 2017, considerable acceleration is needed to keep the rise in global temperatures under 2°C. The main challenges are accessing new finance instruments, ensuring bankability, and improving the integration of growing levels of renewables into grids and electricity markets.
+While renewable generation accounted for 26.5% of global electricity production in 2017, we need to move faster.
+The main challenges are accessing new finance instruments, ensuring bankability and improving the integration of growing proportions of renewables into grids and electricity markets.

-The costs of renewable technologies are decreasing to competitive levels while new technological and market advances are helping to overcome variable generation patterns.
+The costs of renewable technologies have decreased to competitive levels while new technological and market advances are helping to overcome variable generation patterns.
 This makes renewables a profitable investment opportunity.
-As global energy demand grows, building and operating renewable projects is a prosperous and sustainable business model for developers, IPPs and many utilities alike.
+As global electricity demand grows, building and operating renewable projects is a profitable and sustainable business model for investors, developers, utilities and consumers alike.

-REscale members share the ambition to scale up renewable deployment in line with the International Energy Agency's scenario for a 2°C world: achieving 3.5 terawatts of capacity by 2025.
-REscale has three action plans:
+REscale members share the ambition to scale up renewable deployment beyond average growth to achieve 3.5 terawatts of capacity by 2025.
+REscale has four action plans:

 2. Corporate Renewable PPAs: Increase understanding and use of Corporate Renewable Power Purchase Agreements.